 Hadi, a scavenger, collects human body parts that he then stitches together in a single corpse.
 While his original intent is to give the parts a proper burial, things take a turn for the worse when the corpse goes missing.
 Reports start coming in about a criminal that cannot be killed and seeks revenge for their deaths, even at the price of innocent victims.

-While it was originally published in 2013, this award-winning novel didn’t come to the attention of the English-speaking world until it was published in English earlier this year.
+While it was originally published in 2013, Frankenstein in Baghdad didn’t come to the attention of the English-speaking world until it was published in English earlier this year.
 Bonus points for holding up in translation!

 The Hollow Tree by James Brogden